treyhuffine/Hawkes-Process/README.md

 #Hawkes-Process
-MATLAB project to fit a Hawkes process using MLE
+MATLAB project to fit a Hawkes process using MLE.
+This was completed for Buttercoin, a Bitcoin exchange startup.

 This is a short but powerful script written during my masters to fit a univariate Hawkes process.